-Oklahoma Liberty & Integrity group is tracking legislation related to election integrity introduced to the 2022 Oklahoma legislative session.
+Oklahoma Liberty & Integrity group began tracking legislation related to election integrity in the Oklahoma legislative session starting in 2022.

-We are currently keeping track of the following bills and resolutions.
+We started with the following bills and resolutions.

 In the Senate:

 - SB 1820 – Requires notaries to submit a copy of their receipt book – Introduced by Nathan Dahm.

 - SB 1805 – Perforated, numbered ballots viewable online by voter – Introduced by Nathan Dahm.

 - SB 1690 – Audit of the largest three, smallest three, and three random counties – Introduced by Nathan Dahm.